top of page

 Park Points –

 Size and Vibe: This national park covers 119.8 square miles of pure desert.
-The park is in the Colorado Plateau Desert in eastern Utah, also known as Canyon Country.
-Elevations in the park range from 4,085 feet to 5,653 feet above sea level.
-In the park, you’ll find pinnacles, balanced rocks, gigantic fins, and arches.
+The park is in the Colorado Plateau Desert in eastern Utah, also known as Canyon Country—elevations range from 4,085 feet to 5,653 feet above sea level.
+You’ll find pinnacles, balanced rocks, gigantic fins, and arches in the park.

 As the name implies, Arches National Park features many unique arches.
-More than 2,000 natural sandstone arches are precise, and the national park holds the largest concentration of natural stone arches in the world.
+More than 2,000 natural sandstone arches are precise, and the national park holds the world's largest concentration of natural stone arches.
 This desert landscape is dense with wildlife.
 The park is home to many species, including desert bighorn sheep, kangaroo rats, lizards, desert cottontails, jackrabbits, and coyotes.

-Best time of year to go – The best time of year to visit is during the fall or spring.
-Temperatures are cooler, compared to the summer when temperatures surpass 100 degrees.
+Best time of year to go – The best time to visit is fall or spring.
+Temperatures are cooler compared to the summer when temperatures surpass 100 degrees.
 Plus, ranger programs are open, and the area hosts a Red Rock Arts Festival during the fall.

 How many people per year – 1.66 million (2019)